melezhik/outthentic-dsl/README.md

 * execution of entry results in one of three things:

-    * validation stdout against check expression - if entry is check expression one
+    * [validation](#validation) stdout against check expression - if entry is check expression one

-    * generating new outhentic entries - if entry is generator one
+    * generating new outthentic entries - if entry is generator one

     * execution of perl code - if entry is perl expression one